chetnashah/haskellwork/haskellFromFirstPrinciples.md

 ### Traversable

 Intent is to traverse a structure and do an action at each node. the action is usually applicative `ap` or monadic.

+Suffices to define either `traverse` operation or `sequenceA` operation.

 Traversable represents data structures which can be traversed while perserving the shape, Traversable only defines a way to move through the data structure, but not a way to change it.